 UPS’ 2013 Pulse of the Online Shopper study was recently released for download, offering valuable insight for ecommerce retailers into consumers’ attitudes on shipping, delivery, and the entire operations process.
 This study asked over 3,000 ecommerce consumers about everything from reasons why they abandon their carts to what they expect when they click ‘buy’ to what improvements online retailers can make to their sites to improve the customer experience.
 Fascinating stuff for retailers, consumers, and suppliers in the industry like us!

-One of the most interesting parts of the survey, in my opinion, was the question that asked customers what service features made them offer positive retailer recommendations to other consumers.
-Honestly, with all of the hype we’ve been hearing in the fulfillment industry around this topic, it was no surprise that the clear winner was free shipping!
+In my opinion, one of the most exciting parts of the survey was the question that asked customers what service features made them offer positive retailer recommendations to other consumers.
+Honestly, with all of the hype we’ve heard in the fulfillment industry around this topic, it was no surprise that the clear winner was free shipping!

-- Free over a certain order value: “Spend $100, Get Free Shipping!”.
+- Free over a particular order value: “Spend $100, Get Free Shipping!”.
 This can help offset shipping charges.

-- Free on certain items: Have products that are super cheap to ship or have a high-profit margin?
+- Free on certain items: Have super cheap products to ship or have a high-profit margin?
 Those make great “free shippers”!

-- Free to certain addresses: Have certain zip codes or shipping zones that offer the cheapest rates?
-Custom-tailor your visitors’ web experience so that only those with an IP address in that area see a “free shipping” offer
+- Free to specific addresses: Have specific zip codes or shipping zones that offer the cheapest rates?
+Custom-tailor your visitors’ web experience so that only those with an IP address in that area see a “free shipping” offer.

-No matter what you decide to do, it’s becoming more imperative that online retailers accept the fact that free shipping as a promotional offer is here to stay.
-Now that you understand that it’s more than just a deal-closer, but a word-of-mouth marketing tool too, it’s time to start identifying ways to work it into your promotional strategy!
+No matter what you decide to do, it’s becoming imperative that online retailers accept that free shipping as a promotional offer is here to stay.
+Now that you understand that it’s more than just a deal-closer but a word-of-mouth marketing tool, it’s time to start identifying ways to work it into your promotional strategy!